ttristann/search-engine/README.md

 # Search Engine(M1) - Inverted Index

 ## TODO:
-- Remove stopping, include all words based on Project Specifications -- Tristan
 - Need to merge output batch files into one file, can make a separate class to do so -- Tristan
 - Identify important words -- Axel
 - Possibly implement simhash algo to avoid near-duplicates, need to talk about this one tho